JulianEducation/CommandLineBasics/shell.md

 Interacting with a graphical program often means clicking buttons, using the mouse heavily and interacting with menus, graphics or icons.
 There are great reasons why this is the primary way most people use a computer -- for the vast majority of "normal use", they are easier to understand and learn.

-A shell is another *textual* interface for running programs.
+A shell is another *textual* interface for running programs, often interactively (meaning whilst continuing to give them input and see their output).

 We can run any program via a shell, but we will primarily be learning to run a suite of *new* programs you likely have not interacted with before.
 The reason they are likely to be new is that they themselves are *textual* programs -- they, unlike graphical programs, do not draw nice menus or expect you to heavily use the mouse.